 Our Board is currently composed of six members: Peter J. Jacullo III, Peter H. Kamin, Deborah K. Glasser, Linda Solheid, Mark J. Bonney and Cabell H. Lolmaugh.
 The term of office of the Class III directors expires at the Annual Meeting.
-The Nominating and Corporate Governance Committee recommended to the Board, and the Board has set, the number of Class III directors at two and has nominated Deborah K. Glasser and Linda Solheid for election as Class III directors at the Annual Meeting, each of these nominees will serve until the 2024 Annual Meeting and until her successor is elected, or, if sooner, until the director's death, resignation or removal.
+The Nominating and Corporate Governance Committee recommended to the Board, and the Board has set, the number of Class III directors at two and has nominated Deborah K. Glasser and Linda Solheid for election as Class III directors at the Annual Meeting.
+If elected at the Annual Meeting, each of these nominees will serve until the 2024 Annual Meeting and until her successor is elected, or, if sooner, until the director's death, resignation or removal.